Camiguin: Martial Law dictatorship era

+In 1972, one year before the expected end of his last constitutionally allowed term as president in 1973, Ferdinand Marcos placed the Philippines under Martial Law.
+This allowed Marcos to remain in power for fourteen more years, during which Camiguin went through many social and economic ups and downs.
 Camiguinon citizens were among those who were victims of the human rights abuses during Martial law under Ferdinand Marcos; some of them were among the Northern Mindanaoans whose grievances were formally recognized and granted the right to reparations in 2014.